ZeroCool940711/new-frontera/docs/source/topics/frontera-settings.rst

 Settings
 ========

-The Frontera settings allows you to customize the behaviour of all components, including the :class:`FrontierManager <frontera.core.manager.FrontierManager>`, :class:`Middleware <frontera.core.components.Middleware>` and :class:`Backend <frontera.core.components.Backend>` themselves.
+The new_frontera settings allows you to customize the behaviour of all components, including the :class:`FrontierManager <new_frontera.core.manager.FrontierManager>`, :class:`Middleware <new_frontera.core.components.Middleware>` and :class:`Backend <new_frontera.core.components.Backend>` themselves.

 The infrastructure of the settings provides a global namespace of key-value mappings that can be used to pull configuration values from.
 The settings can be populated through different mechanisms, which are described below.